*Nigeria: Governor Obi Presents Cheque for Heart Centre

 By Amiru Adamu

-Photo Above: Map of Nigeria showing some major cities, including the Federal capital (Abuja or FCT)
+Photo Above: Map of Nigeria showing its 36 states (including Sokoto State), and Federal capital (Abuja or FCT)

 Amiru Adamu is the publisher of Northern Wind Magazine.

 Masterweb Reports - Thursday, August 2, 2012: The Okpe Union Worldwide today congratulated His Royal Majesty, Major Gen. Felix Mujakperuo (Rtd) on the 6th anniversary of his accession to the throne as Orhue I, the Orodje of Okpe Kingdom.